+* significant difference (p < 0.05)

+** very significant difference (p < 0.01)

 Table S5.
 One-factor ANOVA (with replication) results for the comparison of conventional wastewater parameters between the electric connections during the sampling period, for the total system from inlet to outlet and each of the three transects separately (statistically significant different if p-value < 0.05).